 Initialization (case of TSP)

 The m ants are distributed randomly on the not cities.
-For each ants, a taboo list is assigned to it, it contains its starting list.
-Pheromone tracks are initialized to a value vs positive not zero.
+For each ant, a taboo list assigned to him, it contains his start list.
+Pheromone trails are initialized to a value vs positive not zero.
 Each edge of the graph ij has its pheromone track noted Tij= c.

 Construction of the solution and local search

 An ants k placed on a city i just now t chooses his destination city j in terms of :

 - The visibility of this city notij (distance in the case of TSP)